Skip to content

 You want to add custom features to WLED, use non-default pins, or add in a usermod?
 You've found the right place!

-WLED has come to rely on so many dependencies in the latest versions that building with the Arduino IDE is no longer recommended.
-Instead, installing Visual Studio Code and its PlatformIO (PIO) extension is easier, as it will install the ESP Arduino core, all the required libraries and the correct compilation settings for you automatically.
+WLED has come to rely on so many dependencies in the latest versions that building with Visual Studio Code and its PlatformIO (PIO) extension is the recommended way.
+It will install the ESP Arduino core, all the required libraries and the correct compilation settings for you automatically.
+The Arduino IDE is no longer recommended.

 Preparations